rocjs/getroc/docs/GETSTARTED.md

 # Getting started with Roc

-This guide will walk you through how to set up your first project using React.
-This is just one example on how an application can be created.
-More guides and and documentation is on the way.
+This guide will walk you through how to set up your first React project using Roc.
+Roc can be used to build other type of projects, but React is the most advanced and common scenario.

 ## Install
 Make sure you have [Node.js](https://nodejs.org) 4.x or higher and [npm](https://www.npmjs.com/) 3.x or higher on your system.